-As a woman who likes to travel alone, Antarctica was a wonderful place to go.
+As a woman who likes to see the world solo, traveling alone to Antarctica was the perfect fit.
 I met people who were interested in the Earth and its inhabitants and created memories that cannot be matched anywhere else on this planet.

 Traveling alone doesn’t mean you are going to be lonely, especially in a place as remote as the white continent and on a small ship like the one I sailed on with Antarctica21.
 You will without a doubt be welcomed to someone’s dinner table and the crew will know you by name.
 People will want to know; where you have come from, what it is like traveling alone, where have you been and what book you are reading.
 These are common conversations you have when traveling alone.
 You can also form great bonds with people you meet on your journey, potentially making lifelong friends.
 Then there’s just time for you.
 When you travel alone, there is no compromise on an agenda, you get to plan your day exactly how you would like to do it.
 I find it more fulfilling at times because I get to tick-off everything on my “to-do “ list.
 For Antarctica, that list was a big one.